 Sellers can be 'pigeon holed' by an estate agent

-All offers are negotiable so don't be too quick to dismiss offers, no matter how low.
+All offers are negotiable so don't be too quick to dismiss them, no matter how low.
 Potential buyers can come back time and again with improved offers and end up very committed buyers, but these could have been lost at the outset by an intransigent seller.
-So encourage offers and be polite if declining them to prevent your estate agent 'pigeon holing' you as a stubborn seller.
+So encourage offers and be polite if declining them to prevent your estate agent 'pigeon-holing' you as a stubborn seller.

 Estate agents earn money from arranging your mortgage - but that's not a good reason to say 'no'

 Any estate agent offering a mortgage service will earn money from this service and this puts many people off.
 Let's be clear here: any company arranging your mortgage will earn money from it and that's just business, so don't be too quick in declining the estate agent's service.

 How to deal with the estate agent's mortgage adviser